A high quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.

 We promote the School Games, and within school we provide opportunities for sports competition with our termly Intra-School House competition.
 All students have a chance to access friendly competition across a wide range of activities.

 Michael Jordan, Chicago Bulls, Basketball, 6x NBA champion, Olympic Gold medalist

 "I've failed over and over again in my life, that's why I succeed."

 Michael Jordan, Chicago Bulls, Basketball 6x NBA champion, Olympic Gold medalist

 Additionally, we are members of several inter-school networks which enable us to access a great deal of friendly competition: we are members of the Buckingham School Sports Partnership, the Waddesdon family of schools and the Thame Partnership.
 As a result of these links we participate in many inter-school fixtures, competitions and festivals.

 After school, we offer a number of clubs which cater for all the age ranges of children within the School.
 Information about our clubs can be seen here.

-This academic year (2018/19) the government has allocated a Primary PE and Sports Premium to spend on PE and sport to ensure that all pupils develop healthy lifestyles.
-The amount for the new academic year is £17,610.
-Last year we used our allocation to renew and increase sports equipment, increase the amount of after school clubs provided, increase the amount of sports festivals and competitions entered and to train our staff to increase their skill base when teaching PE and sport.
+Last academic year (2020/21) the government allocated a Primary PE and Sports Premium to spend on PE and sport to ensure that all pupils develop healthy lifestyles.
+The amount for the academic year was £17,940.
+We used our allocation to renew and increase sports equipment, increase the amount of after school clubs provided, increase the amount of sports festivals and competitions entered and to train our staff to increase their skill base when teaching PE and sport.
 Please click here to see the document that demonstrates the impact of the Primary PE and Sport Premium funding.